-Personally I’m not a fan of open-back on-ear headphones because aside from it not being really as comfortable as full-size headphones, it doesn’t isolate you at all from outside noise.
-However, these are perhaps the most-used of all headphone types due to the flexibility that it brings.
+Personally, I’m not a fan of open-back on-ear headphones because aside from them not being as comfortable as full-size headphones, they don’t isolate you at all from outside noise which kinda defeats their compact form factor.
+However, these are perhaps the most-used of all headphone types due to the flexibility that they bring.
 Here we go with the list:

-Grado SR-60/SR-80 – Grado has been making ‘good’ headphones for a while now and their popular SR-60 headphones are popular because they’re simply that good.
-Aside from having good sound quality (less bright than their higher-end ones), these headphones are also popular because it can be modded fairly easily.
+Grado SR-60/SR-80 – Grado has been making headphones for a while now and their popular SR60 and SR80 headphones are popular because they’re simply competitive for the price.
+Aside from having good sound quality (less bright than their higher-end ones), these headphones are also popular because they can be modded fairly easily.
 Grado SR60 on Amazon.

 Cons: Build quality doesn’t inspire ruggedness.
-Fit might not be for everyone
+The fit and comfort might not be for everyone.

 Cons: A bit mid-centric.
-Bass isn’t that powerful and treble is rolled off.
+Bass isn’t as extended and powerful, and treble is rolled off.

-It also comes with a headset version w/c I find really really convenient to use when talking to someone.
+It also comes with a headset version which can be quite convenient when needing to talk to someone.
 Sennheiser PX100 on Amazon.

 Cons: Not very durable.

 Koss Porta Pro – You probably have heard a lot of people rave about this headphone in a lot of audiophile community sites and for a good reason.
-At less than $50, you are able to get a sound quality that is above the price.
+At less than $50, you’re able to get a sound quality that easily punches above its price.